gangyi89/deploy-linode-operator/README.md

    ```
 ---

-# Q&A:
+## FAQ

-1. **What does this operator do?**
+### What does this operator do?

-This operator automatically creates and remove worker node instances from a dedicated Linode Firewall based on the node events emmitted by the kubernetes cluster.
-When a node creation / removal is emmited, the operator reconciles the current list of nodes against the firewall device list and updates the firewall accordingly.
+This operator automatically creates and removes worker node instances from a dedicated Linode Firewall based on the node events emitted by the Kubernetes cluster.
+When a node creation/removal is emitted, the operator reconciles the current list of nodes against the firewall device list and updates the firewall accordingly.

-    - Current design assumes a 1 : 1 relationship between a Cluster and a Firewall instance.
+- Current design assumes a 1:1 relationship between a Cluster and a Firewall instance.
-    - It current has no awareness of node pool, and will treat all nodes as the same.
+- It currently has no awareness of node pools and will treat all nodes the same.

-2. **Can I provision the operator as 2 replica instead of the default single replica instance**
+### Can I provision the operator as 2 replicas instead of the default single replica instance?

-Yes you can, but its really not neccessary.
-In the event if the node containing the operator is removed, the operator will be rescheduled to another node and performs reconciliation at start-up.
+Yes, you can, but it's not necessary.
+In the event that the node containing the operator is removed, the operator will be rescheduled to another node and perform reconciliation at start-up.

-3. **How do I secure my Linode API Key?**
+### How do I secure my Linode API Key?

 The operator is designed to consume the API Key from a Secret object.
-Hence you can apply a consistent kubernetes secrets management strategy to secure the API Key.
+Hence, you can apply a consistent Kubernetes secrets management strategy to secure the API Key.

-1. **Can it handle LKE cluster autoscale, upgrades, recycle pool and delete pool?**
+### Can it handle LKE cluster autoscale, upgrades, recycle pool, and delete pool?

-Of course!
+Yes!
 To the operator, the above operations are nothing but create and delete node events.
-The operator will handle all of the above.
+The operator will handle all of these scenarios.